mharmanani/cinepro/README.md

 # Cinepro: Robust Training of Foundation Models for Cancer Detection in Prostate Ultrasound Cineloops
 ---

 ### 🚧 This README is under construction.
-For now, only the section on hyperparameter is available.
+For now, only the section on hyperparameter tuning is available.

 ### Hyperparameter tuning
 ##### Learning rate, optimizer, batch size